 Dealing with the insurance adjusters for a hurricane damage claim is not easy.
 You will need the expertise of a personal injury attorney who deals with insurance companies to work with you.

 If things get out of hand, we are always there to help.
-With years of experience in both litigation and negotiations, we will make sure you get the right amount for your Hurricane Laura damage claims.
+With decades of experience in both litigation and insuracne negotiations, we will make sure you get the right amount for your Hurricane Ida damage claim.
 We will go through the paperwork in detail and hold the insurance company accountable for any delays.
-We will dispute claim denials on your behalf and fight for you in a court of law if required, until you are awarded the compensation you rightly deserve.
+We will dispute claim denials on your behalf and fight for you in a court of law if required until you are awarded the compensation you rightly deserve.

 Frequently Asked Questions about Hurricane Damage